1t1e1/movie-case/README.md

 ### Bugs

 - [ ] when result less 20, pageCount look like over 20.
+  - [ ] use pagination from npm react-paginate
-- [ ] detail page down because rating.
+- [ ] something detail page down because rating.

 ### Missing